Edit this wiki page Follow

 NameBase DamageParamBonusReqParamDurabilityWeightMisc

 Scimitar80/0/0/0/100E/B/-/-7/13/0/01501.5Starting weapon for Wanderer class.
-Can be bought from the Undead Burg merchant.
+Can be bought from the Undead Merchant (male).

 Falchion82/0/0/0/100E/B/-/-9/13/0/01602.5Found in Blighttown.

-Shotel82/0/0/0/100E/C/-/-9/14/0/01202.5Can be found in Sen's Fortress or bought from Shiva of the East.
-Heavy attack bypasses defense.
+Shotel82/0/0/0/100E/C/-/-9/14/0/01202.5Can be found in Sen's Fortress or bought from Shiva of the East (10,000 souls).
+Heavy attack bypasses shields.

-Painting Guardian Sword76/0/0/0/100E/A/-/-7/20/0/01001.5Drops from the painting guardians in Anor Londo.
+Painting Guardian Sword76/0/0/0/100E/A/-/-7/20/0/01001.5Drops from the Painting Guardians in Anor Londo.

-Jagged Ghost Blade140/0/0/0/100E/-/-/-7/0/0/01001.5Drops from ghosts in New Londo.
+Jagged Ghost Blade140/0/0/0/100E/-/-/-7/0/0/01001.5Drops from male ghosts in New Londo Ruins.

 Quelaag's Furysword60/0/180/0/100E/B/-/-11/13/0/06003.5Giant Blacksmith requires a +10 curved sword to forge with Quelaag's Soul.
 Damage scales with humanity up to 10.

 Gold Tracer130/0/0/0/100E/A/-/-9/25/0/02402.0DLC only.
-DLC only.
 Trade with Lord's Blade Ciaran, or kill her.

 Curved Greatswords